 Travelling to the Skoki Lodge is akin to a right of passage for skiers and hikers visiting Banff National Park.
 Built in 1930, the lodge is steeped in a rich history of mountain culture and exploration.
 It is maintained in its original log cabin style and has been designated a National Historic Site of Canada.

 Reaching Skoki Lodge is an adventure in itself.
-Visitors are required to make an 11 kilometre (7 mile) trek from the Lake Louise Ski Resort through mountain passes and valleys to reach the lodge.
-Once there, spend a day around the lodge skiing in the renown ‘champagne powder’ or hiking some of the most spectacular trails you’ll ever find.
+Visitors are required to make an 11-kilometre (seven-mile) trek from the Lake Louise Ski Resort through mountain passes and valleys to reach the lodge.
+Once there, spend a day around the lodge skiing in the renowned fresh powder or hiking some of the most spectacular trails you’ll ever find.

 Have a look at the trail map here.